andrey-zherikov/argparse/README.md

 ### Assign character

-`Config.assignChar`—the assignment character used in arguments with value: `-a=5`, `-b=foo`.
+`Config.assignChar` – the assignment character used in arguments with value: `-a=5`, `-b=foo`.

 Default is equal sign `=`.

 ### Array separator

-`Config.arraySep`—when set to `char.init`, values to array and associative-array receivers are treated as an individual value.
+`Config.arraySep` – when set to `char.init`, values to array and associative-array receivers are treated as an individual value.
 That is, only one argument is appended/inserted per appearance of the argument.
 If `arraySep` is set to something else, then each value is first split by the separator, and the individual pieces are treated as values to the same argument.